KillianVendewinkele/Projet_Python/README.md

     - id_product  (string) : an unique value for retrieving the product in the json file.

-This function returns the product name, the product price, the product description, the product stock and the product category.
+This function returns the product name, the product price, the product description, the product stock, the product category, the list of best product.

+    >> best_product(best_product : bool, db_json) <<

+This function recover every product that are best product and put them in a list.
+It takes two parameters :

+    - best_product (boolean) : this value is true if the product is in best_product else this value is not in best_product.
+    - db_json (json) : this is the json you want to search for a best product.

+This function returns the list of best products if the list exists, else it returns "".

 # user.py :